-With a little up-front planning, buying a home isn't very hard, but the event intimidates many people.
+With some up-front planning, buying a home isn't that confusing, but the event can be stressful for a lot of people.

-Here are my nine steps to purchasing a home.
+These are my nine steps to buying a home.

-It's likely that you'll want to make an index of features you need to have, get a feel for what school districts you want to live in, and begin working on your budget.
+You'll want to assemble a check list of items you need, plan for what school districts you want to live in, and start working on your budget.

-Keeping your mortgage payment less than or around 30 percent of your net monthly income is a good rule of thumb to follow.
+Keeping your mortgage payment less than or close to 1/3 of your monthly income is a good rule of thumb to follow.

 Step 2 – Talk to a real estate agent

-We'll plan a time to meet so we can talk about why you want to buy a home and get an idea of your plans for the future.
+We'll arrange a time to meet so we can talk about why you want to buy a home and get an idea of your future plans.

-We'll talk about neighborhoods, school districts in the Branson area, the mortgage industry, and any additional economic factors that may potentially affect your purchase today or in the future.
+We'll talk about everything from neighborhoods, school districts in the Branson area, the mortgage industry, to any other economic factors that may affect your purchase today or in the future.

-In addition, I'll assist you in getting started on your loan.
+I'll also help you get started on your loan.

-There are some very good mortgage professionals in Branson, and I work with a lot of them, so you're in great hands.
+There are some great mortgage professionals in Branson, and I work with a lot of them, so you'll be in great hands.

-They will help you choose which type of loan is best for you, as well as help you get approved.
+They can assist you in choosing which type of loan is best for you and help you get qualified.

-Following our initial meeting, I'll start searching for available houses on the market that suit your needs.
+After our first meeting, I'll start looking for homes on the market that suit your needs.

-I'll preview most of the homes and eliminate the duds, and then we'll book appointments to tour the houses when it's most convenient for you.
+I'll get a sneak peek of most of the houses and remove the duds, and then we'll schedule appointments to tour the houses when it's convenient for you.

-When we view the houses, I'll point out positive features, as well as negative ones.
-I'll also ask you to point out what things you like and dislike.
+When we view the homes, I'll identify good features and negative ones.
+I'll also ask you to tell us about things you like and dislike.

-Usually, buyers amend their list of must-haves as we view houses and some features become more crucial than others.
+Usually, buyers update their list of must-haves as we tour homes and some things become more crucial than others.

-If that happens, I'll go back through all the listings one more time and trim it down to the home you've been waiting for.
+If such is the case, I'll look through the listings one more time and trim it down to the home you've been waiting for.

-My understanding of the Branson housing market is a leading factor in your house search.
-I'm mindful of all the school districts and neighborhoods, and I can alert you to what areas are "hot" and warrant prompt action and some that are "cool" and allow for more consideration.
+An agent's knowledge of the Branson market is a fundamental aspect in your home search.
+And I can assure you I'm informed of all the neighborhoods and school districts, and I'll alert you to what areas are "hot" and require prompt action and the ones that are "cool" and allow for more examination.

-When we tour homes, I'll let you know when the seller's list price has room for bargaining and also when I believe the home is "priced to sell."
+When we view homes, I'll let you know if the asking price has room for bargaining or if I believe the home is "priced to sell."

-If things don't add up, just call me at (417) 334-1374 or e-mail me at , and I'll be glad to answer any questions you might have.
-My knowledge of the market will help you stay a step ahead throughout the entire process.
+If things don't add up, contact me at (417) 334-1374 or e-mail me at , and I'll be happy to answer any questions you have.
+My market knowledge will keep you a step ahead throughout the entire deal.

-I know we'll find your dream house in Branson.
-When that happens, I'll thoroughly develop your home purchase offer.
-The offer will be tailored to suit your needs and the home, including several contingencies.
-A few examples are getting financing, carrying out the inspection, and a clear title.
+I'm sure we'll find your dream home in Branson.
+When that happens, I'll meticulously create your purchase offer.
+The offer will be tailored keeping your needs in mind and the home, including several contingencies.
+A few examples are getting financing, finishing the home inspection, and a clear title.

-When we send in your offer, you'll need to submit "earnest money."
-This is a cash deposit made to the seller to secure the offer to purchase the property.
-The amount is usually applied to the closing costs.
-If the offer is accepted by the seller, we should close on the home within 30 to 60 days afterward.
-This allows plenty of time for your mortgage financing.
+When we present your offer, you'll want to present "earnest money."
+This is a cash deposit made to a seller to secure an offer to buy the property and is typically put towards the cost of closing.
+If the seller accepts your offer, we should close about 30 to 60 days afterward.
+This allows ample time for your mortgage financing.

 Step 6 – Negotiate

-Unfortunately most deals don't close on the first offer.
-It's widely common to receive a counter offer.
-But don't let it alarm you.
-We'll discuss whether or not to consent to the counter offer, present our own counter offer, or reject the seller's offer and go on.
+Unfortunately most contracts aren't closed on the initial offer – it's really common to receive a counter offer.
+But don't let it discourage you.
+We'll figure out whether or not to accept the counter offer, present our own counter offer, or reject the seller's offer and move on.

-How aggressively we negotiate the deal depends on market conditions.
+How aggressively we negotiate the deal depends on market circumstances.

-In addition, we'll work within your financing limits.
-And at the end of the day, we'll create a contract that's best for you.
+In addition, we'll work within your budget.
+And when it's all said and done, we'll compose a deal that's best for you.

-After the contract is signed, you'll start working with your mortgage lender to close the loan.
+Upon finalizing the deal, you'll begin working with your mortgage lender to close the loan.

-If you're pre-approved, it won't take very long at all, but you'll need to stay in close contact with your lender.
+If you're already pre-qualified, this shouldn't be a long process at all, but you'll need to stay in close contact with your mortgage lender.

-And I'll deal with all the property information your mortgage lender will need to close the loan.
+And I'll deal with all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will supply you with a Loan Estimate (LE) detailing your closing costs within three days of receiving your application.
-You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of accepting your loan application.
+Your lender will send you a Loan Estimate (LE) of your closing costs within three days of accepting your application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your loan application.

 This estimate is based on the loan amount.
-RESPA requirements require that it has to contain all closing costs and fall within a precise range of accuracy, and I'll study the estimate and let you know if it all looks adequate.
+RESPA requirements order that it has to involve all closing costs and fall within a close range of accuracy, and I'll study the estimate and let you know if it all looks okay.

 Then we'll close on your house.
-This will likely happen at a title company or escrow office and will likely be a smooth and pleasant affair.
+This should happen at a title company or escrow office and will most likely be a smooth and calm occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything, just contact me at (417) 334-1374 or e-mail me at .
+And if you need anything or have any questions, just call me at (417) 334-1374 or e-mail me at .